Neha20072002/YouTube-Video-Summarizer-LangChain/README.md

 ---

+## 📚 History & Export Features

+### Persistent Storage
+All summaries are automatically saved to a local SQLite database (`summaries.db`) with the following information:
+- URL and title
+- Summary text and metadata
+- Creation timestamp
+- Video duration and channel (for YouTube videos)
+- Model used and settings

+### History Management
+- **View History**: Access all previous summaries through the sidebar
+- **Search**: Find summaries by URL, title, or content
+- **Delete**: Remove individual summaries or clear all history
+- **Recent Preview**: See your latest summaries in the sidebar

+### Export Options
+Export your summaries in multiple formats:
+- **Markdown**: Clean, formatted summaries with metadata
+- **JSON**: Structured data for programmatic use
+- **CSV**: Tabular format for analysis and spreadsheets

+All exports include:
+- Summary text and metadata
+- Creation timestamps
+- Video information (when available)
+- Word counts and settings

+---

 ## How it works
 - The app detects if the provided URL is from YouTube.
 If so, it uses `YoutubeLoader` to fetch the transcript and metadata.
 Otherwise, it uses `UnstructuredURLLoader` to fetch and parse the page content.
 - A concise summarization prompt (~300 words) is built with `PromptTemplate`.